Updated June, 2016

 Strategic Management Concepts

-Although the term “strategic management” is bantered around a lot in the businesses world, it is not understood very well by most people.
-Essentially strategic management answers the questions of “where do you want your business to go” (goals,) “how is your business going to get there” (strategy) and “how will you know when you get there” (evaluation).
+Although the term "strategic management" is bantered around a lot in the business world, it is not understood very well by most people.
+Essentially strategic management answers the questions of "Where do you want your business to go?" (goals), "How is your business going to get there?" (strategy), and "How will you know when you get there?" (evaluation).

-Below are concepts to help expand your understand of strategic management for a business.
-These will help sharpen your focus for using Strategic Management for a Value-added Farm Business.
+Below are concepts to help expand your understanding of strategic management for a business.
+These will help sharpen your focus for using Strategic Management for Farm Businesses.